The Use of the German National and State Flags

 An important step towards this kleindeutsch solution was the Austro-Prussian War in 1866.
-Interestingly, the South-German States aligned with Austria, including Bavaria, Baden and W?rttemberg are said to have flown the black-red-gold flag, further illustrating the distinctions between the present day colour scheme and the northern, Prussian tradition.
+Interestingly, the South-German States aligned with Austria, including Bavaria, Baden, and Württemberg, are said to have flown the black-red-gold flag, further illustrating the distinctions between the present-day color scheme and the northern, Prussian tradition.

-This direction was finalized after the conflict, as the German Confederation was officially disbanded and Prussia went on to form its unofficial successor, the North German Confederation, in 1867.
+After the conflict, this direction was finalized as the German Confederation was officially disbanded, and Prussia went on to form its unofficial successor, the North German Confederation, in 1867.

-Throughout the days of the Weimar Republic there was a debate on which flag to use, causing strong controversy, with monarchists and conservatives in favour of re-adopting the black-white-red flag.
+Throughout the days of the Weimar Republic, there was a debate on which flag to use, causing strong controversy, with monarchists and conservatives in favor of re-adopting the black-white-red flag.

 In 1926 the old black-white-red flag was once more admitted to use, but only for Germany’s diplomatic missions overseas.

 See Related: Interesting Facts About the Berlin Wall